Are these Warning Signs and Red Flags Telling Me My Child may have a Retained Primitive Reflex Delaying their Learning Development?

 How can I test and help my child with retained Primitive Reflexes?

 If you feel your child or student may be struggling with retained Primitive Reflexes and it could be the “missing piece” in their learning development, there are ways to test your child for these retained reflexes and there are exercises to help integrate them at home.

-We have developed an easy-to-follow e-Course and handbook for parents, teachers and therapists that provides you with simple exercises and testing strategies you can do right in your living room to determine if your child may have one or more retained Primitive Reflexes.
+There is an easy-to-follow e-Course and handbook for parents, teachers and therapists that provides you with simple exercises and testing strategies you can do right in your living room to determine if your child may have one or more retained Primitive Reflexes.

 Retained Primitive Reflex e-Course

 What does the e-Course provide?

 - Testing for Reflexes